What this handout is about

 Hawes, Thomas, and Sarah Thomas.
 “Tense Choices in Citations.”
 Research into the Teaching of English, 31 (1997): 393-414.

 Hinkel, Eli.
 Teaching Academic ESL Writing.
 Lawrence Erlbaum, 2004.

 Penrose, Ann, and Steven Katz.
 Writing in the Sciences: Exploring the Conventions of Scientific Discourse.
 2nd ed.
 Pearson Longman, 2004.

 Swales, John, and Christine B. Feak.
 Academic Writing for Graduate Students: Essential Tasks and Skills.
 2nd ed.
-University of Michigan Press, 2004.
+U of Michigan P, 2004.